 The college runs a Book Bank having a collection of 57, 887 books intended to assists students, from the economically weaker sections of society, by giving text books on loan to deserving students for the whole academic semester according to the rules framed for the purpose.
-The college also runs a Book Bank having a collection 9057 specially meant for Scheduled Caste and Scheduled Tribe students who can borrow books from the book Bank for the whole academic semester according to the rules framed for this purpose.
+The college also runs a Book Bank having a collection 9057 specially meant for Scheduled Caste and Scheduled Tribe students who can borrow books from the book Bank for the whole academic semester according to the rules framed for the semester according to the rules for the whole academic semester according to the book Bank for the whole academic semester according to the rules framed for the purpose.